mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 * SO_TIMEOUT only prevents from blocking too long, but doesn't really keep the connection up
 * SO_LINGER also doesn't keep the connection open; more on [SO_LINGER StackOverflow](https://stackoverflow.com/questions/3757289/when-is-tcp-option-so-linger-0-required).

-The only way is to send specific Ping packets; in Vaadin's terminology those are called [heartbeats](https://vaadin.com/docs/v8/framework/application/application-lifecycle.html).
+The only way to remedy this is to send a protocol-specific Ping packets; in Vaadin's terminology those are called [heartbeats](https://vaadin.com/docs/v8/framework/application/application-lifecycle.html).

 Since both WebSockets and Long-polling run on top of TCP/IP, they're both affected.